XamlFlair/XamlFlair/README.md

 ### Logging Animations

 The XamlFlair library abstracts its logging using [LibLog](https://github.com/damianh/LibLog).
-LibLib supports the major logging frameworks, which allows a developer using the XamlFlair library to choose their preferred logging system.
+Liblog supports the major logging frameworks, which allows a developer using the XamlFlair library to choose their preferred logging system.
 Below is a logging example using [Serilog](https://serilog.net/) in a UWP app:

 ```cs
 public App()